Cloning is an art!

-Lately, I set up my tools website on one Google Cloud VM and had to set up another one for high-availability, and cloning was life-saver.
+Lately, I set up my tools website on one Google Cloud VM and had to set up another one for high availability, and cloning was a life-saver.

-Not only was it faster, but also I didn’t have to go through all the configuration, installation manually, which has excellent room for missing/human error.
+Not only was it faster, but also I didn’t have to go through all the configurations, and installation manually, which has excellent room for missing/human error.

 You may want to consider cloning VM if:

 - You should set up a replica for another reason.

 - Have to set up multiple instances for high-availability

 If you are in a situation to duplicate the Google Cloud Virtual Machine, then here is how you can do it.